RedHate/Unbricking-inMusic-Products/README.md

 ## Step 3 - put your unit into DFU mode
 On engine os its usually holding down the left and right load buttons and powering on the unit.
-On mpc the combination is hold down OVERDUB STOP PLAYSTART and then press power on.
+On MPC ONE the combination is hold down FULL LEVEL, BROWSE and PAD BANK C. and then press power on.